LEGISLATION

 Zoo inspection reports should inform the local authority of the inspector’s opinion whether the zoo is meeting legislative requirements.
 Reports can include suggestions for improvements that should be made to the facility, and recommendations that the local authority attaches specific conditions to the zoo’s licence, which require the zoo to make compulsory improvements within a set period of time.

 The Act is supplemented by the Secretary of State’s Standards of Modern Zoo Practice, which sets out guidance on animal accommodation and general zoo practice.
 Other considerations taken into account include public safety, public facilities and staff training – all of which should be assessed during the formal inspections.
-In 2022, DEFRA consulted on proposed new Standards of Modern Zoo Practice for Great Britain.
-Born Free has added extensive comment to this consultation.
+In May 2027, these Standards will be replaced by the Standards of Modern Zoo Practice for Great Britain.
+Born Free added extensive comment to the Standards during the consultation process.

 The Act places a requirement on zoos to contribute to species conservation and public education in relation to the conservation of biodiversity, either formally (through school visits and the provision of education resources and materials) or informally (through informative signage).